KKbeckang/csv2xml/README.md

 - **Go to Row**: Users can select a specific row in the grid.

+- **ALERT When Exporting XML** : To Ensure the Data Out Put is correct the Filters should be

 ## Customization

 This component also allows for customization of the toolbar and export options through the following components: